DrDaveTurner/HPC-User/episodes/r.md

 from the **CRAN** mirrors using commands like **install.packages("data.table")** then referenced in the code with a similar statement like **library(data.table)**.
-The wide range of scientific and code packages available in R, and their ease of installation and use, are its real strength.
+The wide range of scientific and code packages available in R and their ease of installation and use are its real strengths.

 R programs can be run through the Linux command line interface (CLI), submitted to batch queues, or run interactively from the